Explorers 2022-2023

 (October 17, 2022)

-- Activity Sheet – Two Stars and a Wish (things/activities/ideas they’d like to do)
+• Activity Sheet – Two Stars and a Wish (fill in things/activities/ideas they’d like to do this year.)

-- My Name is Game/Favorite Food/Placed I’d like to visit, etc.
+My Name Is/My Favorite Food Is/Placed I’d like to visit, etc.

-- Gummy Bears – Get To Know You Game
+• Get To Know You Game that gets you Gummy Bears.

 Pumpkin Patch Parable